sydia1103/Late-2012-YT-Frontend/README.md

 # Fixed Version
 This is an fixed version fixed by me.
 There should be no more 500 Internal Server Errors.
-Of course, this is made by Crazy Frog, the original version was made by him.
+This is made by Crazy Frog, the original version was made by him.